-Before we start configuring WinRM, it’s a good idea to check to see if it’s not already enabled on your devices.
+Before we start configuring WinRM, it’s a good idea to check to see if it’s already enabled on your devices.
 To test if WinRM is enabled, run Test-WSMan

 from a PowerShell window.
 Here’s an example.